sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 | Weapon hatch | 20 cr + cost of weapon |
 | Weapon hatch, improved | 60 cr + cost of weapon |

 usually all that is required to alter a suit of armor to fit a new wearer of the same size category.
-Changing an armorís size category requires a repair check; armor can only decrease in size category.
+Changing an armor√≠s size category requires a repair check; armor can only decrease in size category.

 Most armors, while protective, are not comfortable to sleep in.
 If you sleep in your armor, you regain half the number of hit dice and if you have any levels of fatigue or strife, they are not reduced following your long rest.
 Armor with the comfortable property negates this penalty, allowing you to regain hit dice and remove fatigue and strife as normal.

-The time it takes to don or doff armor depends on the armorís category.
+The time it takes to don or doff armor depends on the armor√≠s category.

 ***Don.*** This is the time it takes to put on armor.
 Your Armor Class is only increased by armor that you have fully donned.